eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

     <tr>
       <td colspan="1">9.</td>
       <td colspan="1">
-        <ac:emoticon ac:name="tick"/> Way to go!
+        Way to go!
 Now you have your own claimed XDK instance registered in the Suite and we can go ahead and build an app with Vorto that receives and visualizes XDK data.</td>
     </tr>
   </tbody>
 </table>